Charge and temporal characterisation of silicon sensors using a two-photon absorption laser: Two-photon absorption laser system

 \section{Two-photon absorption laser system}

-Typically, low energy ($\sim$ $\mathcal{O}\left(1 \right)$ eV) photons, propagating in a semiconductor are absorbed via a single interaction with an electron.
+Typically, low energy ($\sim$ $\mathcal{O}\left(1 \right)$ eV) photons propagating in a semiconductor are absorbed via a single interaction with an electron.
 The energy of the photon may excite an electron from the valence band of the semiconductor to the conduction band.
-This excitation can only occur if the initial photon energy is larger than the bandgap of the semiconductor.
-This excitation can also be achieved by a simultaneous interaction of multiple photons, if their combined energy is high enough to bridge the bandgap and if the interaction of the second photon occurs within the de-excitation time of the electron.
-This process is called multi photon absorption, and more specifically, the excitation that requires two photons is called two-photon absorption (TPA).
-The multiphoton process requires a high density of photons to achieve a significant probability of multiple photons interacting simultaneously.
+This excitation can only occur if the initial photon energy is larger than the bandgap energy of the semiconductor.
+This excitation can also be achieved by a simultaneous interaction of multiple photons, if their combined energy is high enough to bridge the bandgap and if the interaction of the later photon(s) occurs within the de-excitation time of the electron.
+This process is called multi-photon absorption, and more specifically, the excitation that requires two photons is called two-photon absorption (TPA).
+The multi-photon process requires a high density of photons to achieve a significant probability of multiple photons interacting simultaneously.
 As described in~\cite{wiehe2020development}, the optical absorption in silicon is given as a function of depth $z$ along the beam propagation direction:

 where $I$ is the intensity, $\alpha$ and $\beta_2$ are the SPA and TPA absorption coefficients, respectively, $\sigma_{ex}$ is the cross section for free-carrier absorption and $N$ the number of free charge carriers.
 From \cref{eq:absorption} it can be seen that the number of charge carriers created using SPA scales linearly with the intensity and quadratically for TPA.